 Organic, raw coconut water can be used in the hair in many ways, from a rinse, spray, leave-in, or even as a drink (so you can hydrate from the inside out).
-Coconut water is rich in fatty acids and has anti-inflammatory properties – the power water offers hydration but won’t add weight, making it beneficial for both tresses and the scalp.
-We sip and rinse with Harmless Harvest: $6.
+Coconut water is rich in fatty acids and has anti-inflammatory properties.
+This power water offers hydration but won’t add weight, making it beneficial for both tresses and the scalp.
+We sip and rinse with Harmless Harvest.

-Jojoba oil is the oil that controls oil – it also adds moisture and shine, and functions as an anti-bacterial.
+Jojoba oil is the oil that controls oil.
+It also adds moisture and shine, and functions as an anti-bacterial.
 We love jojoba for thinner locks and to remedy scalp issues.
-To take advantage of jobaba’s ultra-absorbent properties try Allpa Botanicals Jojoba Hair Oil: $27.
+To take advantage of jojoba’s ultra-absorbent properties, try Allpa Botanicals Jojoba Hair Oil.

 Lemon oil is fresh, zesty, and feels clean.
-Aside from the scent, it has a range of benefits from cleaning the sinuses to waking you up naturally, to haircare.
+Aside from the scent, it has a range of benefits from cleaning the sinuses to waking you up naturally.
 When applied to the hair, it will help clear up dandruff, increase shine, and can even lighten locks.
-Add a few drops of Public Goods Lemon Essential Oil: $7 to water or your favorite shampoo/conditioner.
+Add a few drops of Public Goods Lemon Essential Oil to water or your favorite shampoo and conditioner.